 Woman blames balloon for spooking colt injured at a Kentucky horse farm

-A worker on a horse farm hopes people think of ways other than releasing balloons to honor loved ones.
+A worker at the farm where the colt was injured hopes people can find ways other than releasing balloons to honor loved ones.

 PARIS, Ky.
 (WDRB) -- A colt at a farm in Bourbon County, Kentucky, was injured, after being spooked by a balloon that got caught in its mane.